-I attest that I have received, read, and understand the FIU DNA Procedures Manual.
-I will abide by the procedures set forth by the FIU DNA Program Procedures Manual.
-I understand the DNA Administrative Manual is subject to change.
-If changes occur, the DNP Anesthesiology Nursing Program students will be notified via FIU email, as new procedures will take effect upon notification of change.
+I \\\\\\\attest that I have received, read and understand the FIU DNAP policy and procedure manual.
+I will abide by the policies and procedures set forth by the FIU DNAP Program policy and procedure manual.
+I understand the DNAP administrative manual is subject to change.
+If changes occur, ANP students will be notified via FIU email, as new policies and procedures will take effect upon notification of change.